About us

 Media & Communications Officer (0.2 FTE)

-Laura is currently studying a Bachelors of Arts majoring in History and Criminology while also completing a minor in Indigenous Studies (University of Wollongong).
+Laura is currently studying her honours in history at the University of Wollongong.
+Laura is currently studying the history of criminal justice in Australia.
+In 2023, Laura completed a Bachelors of Arts with distinctions, majoring in History and Criminology while also completing a minor in Indigenous Studies (University of Wollongong).

-While she started her career in retail and administration, she is an aspiring researcher and academic who brings her extensive passion for history to the role after completing an internship with the Council at the end of 2022.
+While she started her career in retail and administration, she is an aspiring researcher and academic who brings her extensive passion for history to the role.
+Laura began working for the History Council after completing an internship with the Council at the end of 2022.

 The History Council of NSW is a charity registered with the Australian Charities & Not-for-Profits Commission.
 Click on the logo to read more about us.